haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Unfortunately these functions reveal an ugly part of the language's base library; they may raise an exception, even when given an argument with the appropriate type.
-The cause of these exceptions is that they do not cover the full domain of possible inputs, so there is room for undefined behaviour.
+The cause of these exceptions is that they do not cover the full domain of possible inputs.

 ```haskell
 ghci> head []